jlk9/wavelet_xcorr/README.md

 In short, zero-pad the time series and the range of time-lags being tested so they're all divisible by the step size of wavelets used in the given DWT.
 This guarantees all functions within the wavelet family used for the DWT line up nicely with the two time series at every time-lag being evaluated.
 Failure to pad these components can increase the numerical error of the output, and potentially cause Python errors as well.

 In general, the dense implementation is somewhat slower than time-domain cross-correlations computed via FFTs, but should scale similarly with larger problem sizes and can achieve excellent performance if wavelet compression is used as a bandpass filter (where only certain levels of wavelet coefficients are preserved).
 The sparse implementation is faster than FFT computations if the compression factor and the problem sizes are high enough - it works best if most of the wavelet coefficients within each level are zeroed out by compression.

+Best results for wavelet-compressed cross-correlations (both in terms of accuracy and computational performance) is dependent on the orthogonal wavelet family and number of levels used in the DWT, as well as the means of compression.
+It may take some experimenting to determine what wavelets and type of compression work best for your use case.